-Furthermore such outages are only available during summer time, whilst the UK is on British Summer Time due to load related unplanned outage risk.
-Although the SFCL will now be available in early 2014, having completed manufacturing and testing, suitable outages cannot be secured until late July 2014, with a scheduled commissioning date in September 2014.
-The site works will then be closed down for the end of October 2014.
+Furthermore such outages were only available during summer time, whilst the UK is on British Summer Time, due to load-related, unplanned outage risk.

+The revised plan was that the SFCL would be available in early summer 2014, having completed manufacturing and testing.
+Suitable installation outages could not be secured until late July 2014, with a scheduled commissioning date for the SFCL in September 2014.
+The site works would then closed down at the end of October 2014

-As the SFCL was scheduled to be installed during August 2013 the building and civil work was well advanced and approaching completion.
-In order to suspend the project safely the site works was continued to the point at which both NG and Northern Powergrid could be satisfied that the site posed no risk and met all statutory health and safety responsibilities.
-The site was closed down in October 2013 and is currently scheduled to be re-opened in May 2014.
+As the SFCL was originally scheduled to be installed during August 2013 the building and civil work, as well as a lot of the preliminary electrical works, was well advanced and approaching completion.
+In order to suspend the project safely the site work was continued to the point at which both NG and Northern Powergrid could be satisfied that the site posed no risk and met all individual and joint statutory health and safety responsibilities.
+The site was temporarily closed down in October 2013 and left safe for the winter.